danieljustus32/DishSwipe/replit.md

 ### Recipe Discovery Flow
 1. Frontend requests random recipes from backend
-2. Backend fetches from Spoonacular API or serves cached recipes
+2. Backend fetches from Spoonacular API, filtering out previously rated recipes
 3. Users swipe left (dislike) or right (like) on recipes
-4. Preferences are stored for future recommendations
+4. Preferences are stored for future recommendations and filtering
 5. Users can view detailed recipe information via modal
+6. System ensures users never see the same recipe twice in discovery mode

 ### Cookbook Management
 1. Users can save liked recipes to their personal cookbook
 2. Recipes are stored locally to reduce API calls
+3. Duplicate prevention ensures no recipe can be saved twice
-3. Users can view, organize, and remove saved recipes
+4. Users can view, organize, and remove saved recipes
+5. Recipe modal from cookbook hides "Add to Cookbook" button
-4. Recipe details include ingredients, instructions, and metadata
+6. Recipe details include ingredients, instructions, and metadata

 ### Shopping List Generation
 1. Users can add recipe ingredients to shopping list